xgloom/fork-and-stop-gdb-target/README.md

 # Fork and stop a GDB target

 ## Info
-GDB script and (preloaded) library that enables a user to fork of a binary gdb target in a stopped/suspended state.
+GDB script that enables a user to fork of a binary gdb target in a stopped/ suspended state.

 I did not find any reference online on how to do this, so I am sharing this method.
 This can be useful if you want to interfer with the debugged program